ShellWen/open-keychain-reborn/README.md

 #### Add new library
 * You can add the library as a Maven dependency or as a git submodule (if patches are required) in the "extern" folder.
-* You can get all transitive dependencies with ``./gradlew -q dependencies OpenKeychain:dependencies``
+* You can get all transitive dependencies with ``./gradlew -q dependencies OpenKeychainReborn:dependencies``
 * If added as a git submodule, change the ``compileSdkVersion`` in build.gradle to use the variables from the root project:
 ```
 android {